 Mix the water and sugar.
 Add a penny to the Christmas tree bowl and pour the mixture on top.
 Save any extra for later.
 The copper from the penny acts as a disinfectant.

-The More “Interesting” Christmas Tree Preservative Recipes
+The More “Interesting” Christmas Tree Preservative Recipes and Ideas

 2. Add aspirin to the water.
-This promotes a better flow of water into the trunk.
+This allegedly promotes a better flow of water into the trunk.
 People claim this works.

-When Christmas trees are cut, they are able to seal their pores by oozing sap.
-This prevents water and food from being absorbed.
-You’ll want to cut at least two inches off the bottom before taking it home and putting water in its bowl.
+When Christmas trees are originally cut, the sap can ooze over the cut trunk, which seals pores that would otherwise absorb water and food.
+You’ll want to cut at least another two inches (some say half an inch is okay) off the bottom of the trunk again before taking it home and putting water in its bowl.
+The lot where we buy our Christmas trees does this automatically for us.